Ships starting with L

 Items of historic interest involving this ship: -

 Background Data: In 1939 Winston Churchill gave authority for a number of merchantmen to be requisitioned for service as Q-ships, although for security purposes they were referred to as Special Service Freighters.
 A fleet of 9 small mainly coal-burning vessels were acquired , 6 for deep-sea work and 3 for coastal work.
-All were commissioned as HM ships under their original names but were given RFA cover names and on entering harbour and while in harbour they wore the Blue Ensign, behaved as RFA’s and adopted the RFA commercial practices.
+All were commissioned as HM ships under their original names but were given RFA cover names and on entering harbour and while in harbour they flew the Blue Ensign, behaved as RFA’s and adopted the RFA commercial practices.
 None of them was really suitable for their intended roles and met with a complete lack of success.
 Their Q-ship service officially ended on 2 March 1941

-1917 launched by Ayrshire Dockyard Co Ltd, Irvine as Yard Nr 445 named GLENNEVIS for African Steam Ship Co Ltd ( J. Gardiner & Co, Managers ) Glasgow .
+1917 launched by Ayrshire Dockyard Co Ltd, Irvine as Yard Nr: 445 named GLENNEVIS for African Steam Ship Co Ltd (J. Gardiner & Co, Managers) Glasgow .

-May 1917 completed for the Rio Cape Line ( Furness, Withy & Co, Managers) London
+May 1917 completed for the Rio Cape Line (Furness, Withy & Co, Managers) London

 28 October 1920 sailed New York to Buenos Ayres